Demodex folliculorum

 Demodex folliculorum is a microscopic mite that can survive only on the skin of humans.
 Most people host D. folliculorum on their skin particularly on the face, where sebaceous glands are most concentrated.
-Usually, the mites do not cause any harm, so are considered an example of commensalism rather than parasitism; but they can cause disease, known as demodicosis.
+Usually, the mites are considered an example of commensalism rather than parasitism; however they can cause disease, known as demodicosis or DB Demodex Blepharitis when in high number.

 Anatomy

 Due to being adapted to live inside hair follicles, D. folliculorum is thin and worm-like, with short legs.
 As an adult, D. folliculorum measures 0.3 to 0.4 mm long.
 Adults have four pairs of legs; larvae and nymphs have only three pairs.

 It was previously considered that D. folliculorum has a rudimentary gut but lacks an anus, so waste accumulates within the body until it dies.
 However, a 2022 study using electron microscopy and genetic analysis, confirmed that the mites do have an anus.
 This discovery means that Demodex mites can excrete waste, which means that they may not be the sole cause of inflammatory skin conditions.